-With the Keystone XL and Alberta Clipper pipelines threatening to inundate the earth with the dirtiest oil known to humanity, we survey a bird’s-eye view of the post-apocalyptic tar sands oil sacrifice zones in Alberta, Canada, by photographer Alex MacLean.
+With the Enbridge Dakota Access, Kinder Morgan TransMountain, and Alberta Clipper-Enbridge Line 3 pipelines threatening to inundate the Earth with the dirtiest oil known to humanity, we survey a bird’s-eye view of the post-apocalyptic tar sands crude destruction sacrifice zones in Alberta, Canada, by photographer Alex MacLean.

 PHOTOS: Famed Photographer Alex MacLean’s Photos of Canada’s Oilsands are Shocking